EVERGLADES ADVENTURES Offers a GUARANTEED OPPORTUNITY at a TROPHY OSCEOLA TURKEY in the South Florida Everglades!

 Spring hunts begin on the first Saturday in March and end the first week in April.
 This makes season very short only five weeks.
 This makes it important to book your hunt as early as possible to reserve the dates of your choice.
 As soon as the state of Florida sets the dates, (usually June 1st) we begin taking deposits and making reservations.

 Our Osceola turkey hunts are three-day (three morning hunts, three evening hunts) fully guided (one or two on one with guide) hunts.
-These hunts include all lodging, transportation and meals.
 Licenses are not provided.
-Our hunts are 2400.00 per person.
+Our hunts are $2500.00 per person.
 We like to be on a very personal level with our clients.
 For this reason our hunts are limited to no more than six persons.
+We offer lodging on site for those clients interested in staying on the ranch.
+The additional charge for lodging is $75.00 per-night including meals.

 We offer a Guaranteed Opportunity to harvest a trophy bird with an eight inch beard or greater.
 Our guarantee consists of providing an opportunity at a trophy bird called into less than 30 yards.
 Once the client shoots, the opportunity has been provided.
 Client does NOT have the option to pick and choose birds.
 If the client decides to PASS on a bird to pursue a larger bird then we consider the opportunity has been provided.